jowagner/mtb-tri-training/README.md

 UDPipe-future.
 We assume all FastText embeddings in the `.npz` format for UDPipe-future are in a single folder with filenames `fasttext-xx.npz` where `xx` is a language code.
+As Straka et al. (2019), we limit the vocabulary to the 1 million most frequent types.

 ```
 for LCODE in ga ug ; do